-IOC president quickly corrects slip up in Olympic pep talk
+IOC’s Bach slips up and refers to Japanese as ‘Chinese’

-TOKYO (AP) — IOC President Thomas Bach appeared in public on Tuesday for the first time since arriving in Tokyo last week with the pandemic-postponed Olympics opening in just 10 days.
+TOKYO (AP) — IOC President Thomas Bach appeared in public on Tuesday for the first time since arriving in Tokyo last week and with the pandemic-postponed Olympics opening in just 10 days.

 Bach spent his first three days in isolation at the International Olympic Committee’s five-star hotel in central Tokyo, and his movements in Tokyo are limited — like almost everyone entering for the Olympics — for the first 14 days.